Vijaypabbu/House-Price-Analysis-using-Regression-Model/README.md

     There are different types of linear regression.
 The two major types of linear regression are simple linear regression and multiple linear regression.

+> Simple linear regression can be used:

- a simple linear regression model is susceptible to outliers.
+  A simple linear regression model is susceptible to outliers.
 Therefore, it should not be used in case of big size data.

-> Simple linear regression can be used:

   * To find the intensity of dependency between two variables.
 Such as the rate of carbon emission and global warming.
   * To find the value of the dependent variable on an explicit value of the independent variable.
 For example, finding the amount of increase in atmospheric temperature with a certain amount of carbon dioxide emission.

+  Multiple linear regression can be used:

   In multiple linear regression, a relationship is established between two or more independent variables and the corresponding dependent variables.

-  Multiple linear regression can be used:

   * To estimate how strongly two or more independent variables influence the single dependent variable.
 Such as how location, time, condition, and area can influence the price of a property.
   * To find the value of the dependent variables at a definite condition of all the independent variables.
 For example, finding the price of a property located at a certain place, with a specific area and its condition.